 A voice roared out in the distance.
 "Cover your ears and get down!"

 The Scavengers were dead.
 More or less shredded to pieces and scattered along the asphalt.
 She touched a hand to her face and wiped black Scavenger blood from her skin—no it wasn't blood, it didn't have the same consistency.
-It more of a thick, putrid slime than a liquid...
+It was more of a thick slime than a liquid...

-Her stomach heaved and she lurched, ejecting a small puddle of blood and bile onto the ground as she coughed, hacked and retched.
+Her stomach heaved and she lurched, ejecting a small puddle of vomit and bile onto the ground as she coughed, hacked and retched.
 What the hell is going on in this place?
 What happened to the city?
-What is wrong with those things?
+What the fuck is wrong with those things?
 She gasped for air as all her confused thoughts surged forward, and burst into chest-wracking sobs.

 Footsteps came towards her and stopped.
 Someone crouched beside her.
 A large hand rubbed her soothingly on the back.
-"It's ok," said her saviour.
+"It's okay," said her saviour.
 "You're safe.
 I've got you."

 She just leaned on her hands and knees and cried.